 Vinnie has the rare ability to cross over between illustration, graphic design, painting and sculpture.
-Her portraits display immense spirit and verisimilitude and have souls which grandly speak for themselves.
+Her portraits display immense spirit and verisimilitude and have souls that grandly speak for themselves.
 She has powers of observation and an innate understanding of proportion.

 Currently, Vinnie Bagwell is leading the conception and development of “The Enslaved Africans’ Rain Garden”–an urban-heritage public-art project for the City of Yonkers, New York, to commemorate the legacy of the first enslaved Africans to be manumitted by law in the United States, 64 years before the Emancipation Proclamation.

 Vinnie Bagwell’s first commission: “The First Lady of Jazz Ella Fitzgerald” was commissioned by the City of Yonkers in 1996.
 It is the first sculpture of a contemporary African-American woman to be commissioned by a municipality in the United States.
 In 2018, a 7’ bronze of Hartford educator, Walter “Doc” Hurley–commissioned by the State of Connecticut–is the first public artwork of a contemporary African American in the State of Connecticut and she created a life-sized sculpture of music icon Marvin Gaye, commissioned by the District of Columbia Department of General Services, for the new Marvin Gaye Recreation Center in NE DC.